 Second, check to see if there are multi-peril crop insurance programs available for your crop or livestock enterprises.
 There are crop insurance programs designed to help farmers manage both yield risk and revenue shortfalls.
 However, individual crop insurance coverage is not available for all crops or livestock enterprises.
 If individual coverage is not available for what you produce, you may be able to use the AGR/AGR-Lite program to insure the revenue of your entire farm operation.
 To use AGR-Lite you must have five years of Internal Revenue

 Service (IRS) Schedule F forms.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania crop insurance education website.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.

 Another way to manage risk in the livestock industry is by forward contracting through the futures market.
 You can use the futures market to both "lock in" your cost for purchased feed and the price you receive for your livestock.
 The idea behind forward contracting is to reduce income variability and set a price well in advance of when the animals are sold.
 Waiting until the sales date to determine the price for your cattle involves much risk.
 Although you may receive higher prices in some years, lower prices are also a distinct possibility.
 Obtaining a higher price than expected is certainly good news, but obtaining a lower price may have a major negative impact your ability to weather the volatility inherent in the cattle market.
 Using the futures market allows you to eliminate this concern and lock in a price that meets your business goals and cash flow requirements.
 However, using the futures market does not ensure that you can generate a profit.
 During periods of high feed costs and low livestock prices there are often very few livestock producers who can generate a profit.

 Included in this publication are three sample budgets summarizing costs and returns for feeding beef cattle.
 The first is for feeding steers; the second is for feeding heifers; and the third is for feeding yearlings.
 These budgets should help ensure that you include all costs and receipts in your calculations.
 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.
-Think of these budgets as an approximation and make appropriate adjustments using the “your estimate” column to reflect your specific production conditions.
-Additional livestock budgets can be found in the Agricultural Alternatives website.
-More information on using livestock budgets can be found in Agricultural Alternatives: Enterprise Budget Analysis.
+Think of these budgets as an approximation and make appropriate adjustments using the "your estimate" column to reflect your specific production conditions.
+Additional livestock budgets can be found in the Penn State Extension website.
+More information on using livestock budgets can be found in Enterprise Budget Analysis.

 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
 You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.
 When you are done, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.